Emperor Tenmu

 Tenmu's health began to decline in 685.
 In attempt to gain divine favor, the imperial court sponsored large-scale Buddhist rituals, but he died in 686.
-This began a mourning period and interregnum almost twice the length as usual, during which both of his crown princes died: Prince Ōtsu was executed later the same year, likely on the orders of Tenmu's consort Uno-no-sarara, while Prince Kusakabe died of ill health in 689.
+This began a mourning period and interregnum almost twice the usual length, during which both of his heirs died: Prince Ōtsu was executed later the same year, likely on the orders of Tenmu's consort Uno-no-sarara, while Prince Kusakabe died of ill health in 689.
 Uno-no-sarara ascended to the throne in 689 as Empress Jitō.

 Background and early life

 Prince Ōama was the son of Emperor Jomei of Asuka Japan and his consort Princess Takara, and the younger brother of Naka no Ōe.
 His date of birth is unclear; traditional sources date his birth to either 613 or 621, but this would make him older than Naka, born in 626.
 Some modern historians have estimated a date around 630, owing to the existence of a middle sister, Princess Hashihito, between the two brothers.
 Due to the much older date in traditional sources, archaeologist Yuji Seki theorized that Ōama may have been the son of Takara and her first husband, Prince Takamuku.

 Jomei had ascended to the throne in 629, around the time of Ōama's birth, following the death of the long-reigning Empress Suiko.
-Suiko had never selected an heir after the death of Prince Shōtoku in 622, leading to a protracted succession dispute between Jomei (the grandson of Suiko and Emperor Bidatsu) and Shōtoku's son Yamashiro.
+Suiko had never selected an heir after the death of Prince Shōtoku in 622, leading to a protracted succession dispute between Jomei (the grandson of Suiko's husband and brother Emperor Bidatsu) and Shōtoku's son Yamashiro.
 Although Jomei took the throne with the support of Senior Minister Soga no Emishi, Yamashiro continued to press his claim.

-Upon Jomei's death in 641, Yamashiro stood as the strongest potential candidate for emperor, as Jomei's crown prince Naka no Ōe was only sixteen years old.
+Upon Jomei's death in 641, Yamashiro stood as the strongest potential candidate for emperor, as Jomei's heir Naka no Ōe was only sixteen years old.
 However, Emishi continued to oppose Yamashiro, and proposed Jomei's son Furuhito no Ōe (whose mother was a member of the Soga clan) take the throne.
 Lacking significant backing, Emishi agreed to a compromise following the precedent of Empress Suiko's ascension, and Princess Takara took the throne as Empress Kōgyoku.
 Emishi's son Soga no Iruka became the dominant political figure during Kōgyoku's reign, seizing control of administrative affairs and purging many of his opponents, including Yamashiro and his family.
 A triumvirate of three statesmen—Nakatomi no Kamatari, Soga no Ishikawa Maro, and Prince Naka no Ōe—assassinated Iruka in 645.
 Kōgyoku abdicated, initially intending for Naka to take the throne; however, with pressure from Nakatomi, her brother Prince Karu took the throne as Emperor Kōtoku.